 The beam emittance is on the order of 5 πmm mR (MeV)1/2 for optimum transmission through a tandem electrostatic accelerator with proper optics.

-Some Negative Ion Beams Produced by the MC-SNICS
+Examples of Negative Ion Beams Produced by the MC-SNICS

 Negative Ion Current after analysis Carbon >100μA Aluminum >200nA Beryllium >1.5μA Iodine ~1μA Chlorine 30μA Calcium 80nA This list is based on data from the NEC factory and contributing laboratories.
 All ion beam currents listed are measured after 30° or 45° mass analysis.